oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

   namespace: demo
 ```

 Notice there are some differences with the Spinnaker service account.
-The k8s manifests generated by JHipster include the creation of `secrets`, `configmaps` and `persistentvolumeclaims`, and the management of those Kubernetes resources must be granted to the service account used by Spinnaker.
+The k8s manifests generated by JHipster include the creation of `secrets`, `configmaps`, and `persistentvolumeclaims`, and the management of those Kubernetes resources must be granted to the service account used for deploying the JHipster k8s manifests.

 Create the Kubernetes `jhipster-service-account`: